Updated 06/26/2022

 This, of course, wreaks havoc on your other hormones.
 Your body perceives the imbalance as stress, increasing cortisol levels.
 Consistently high cortisol begins a chain reaction of depleted hormones, including growth hormone.

-Signs that your HGH levels are too low
+Signs that your GH levels are too low

 Physical signs of low growth hormone levels can include changes to skin, loss of muscle tone, difficulty in building muscle, sleep difficulties, obesity, and increased fat in the abdominal region.

 If your growth hormone levels are low, pharmaceuticals aren’t your only option.
 In fact, there are many great ways to balance out growth hormone levels (along with other hormones) naturally.
-Here are my top suggestions for balancing growth hormone levels.
+Here are my top suggestions:

 You probably already know how good laughter can make you feel, but do you know why?
 It’s all about the release of hormones.
 Some research has even shown that just the anticipation of laughter can boost HGH significantly.
 Laughter is an amazing stress release, as well.
 So sit down to watch a funny movie, take a laughter yoga class (yes, it’s a real thing), or just spend time with people who make you laugh.